loganjamesn/github-topics-explorer/README.md

 * Refactoring:

-With more time I would have put more effort into my error handling, accessibility and making everything tabbable, styling, unit tests, better labeling and tooltips.
+With more time I would have put more effort into my error handling, accessibility and making everything tabbable, styling, unit tests, better labeling and tooltips. (test)

 * Additional Features: